First cohort launching in Spring 2025

 How is this different from an apprenticeship?

-RealXP is a shorter, part-time alternative to traditional apprenticeships, designed to fit your schedule.
+RealXP Lab is a shorter, part-time alternative to traditional apprenticeships, designed to fit your schedule.
 While apprenticeships are typically employer-driven and focus on on-the-job training, this program prioritizes your growth through real-world experience, guided learning, and direct mentorship in just 12 weeks.

 Do participants need to quit their job or school?